-THE FASHION LAW EXCLUSIVE - Nike has exclusive rights in the word "Waffle" when it comes to clothing and footwear, or at least it does according to its latest action on the intellectual property front.
-The Portland, Oregon-based sportswear giant has opposed another party’s pending trademark application for the mark “WAFL+” on the grounds that it is too close to its own trademark registrations for the word “Waffle.”
+Nike has exclusive rights in the word "Waffle" when it comes to clothing and footwear, or at least it does according to a recent trademark action it initiated.
+The Portland, Oregon-based sportswear giant has opposed another party’s pending trademark application for the mark “WAFL+”.
+According to Nike, that trademark is too similar to its own trademark registrations for the word “Waffle.”

 Well, as of last month, Nike has filed to oppose Nelson’s registration.
 They claim that such a “registration would damage and injure [Nike],” as it is confusingly similar to Nike’s trademarks and “will inevitably lead to confusion, to mistake, or to deception of the public.”
 Nike claims that such confusion will cause it to suffer “grave and irreparable damage.”